chriskiehl/re-wx/docs/main-concepts.md

 ## Components

-Components are how you create independent, reusable, stateful entities in re-wx.

-Components are just like Elements.
-Meaning, they have a `type` and take `props`.
-However, they have a few additional super powers.

-, but they have a few additional super powers.
-They act as independent, reusable pieces of UI code, and one additional super power: they store and manage state across renders.
+Components let you create reusable bits of code just like functions, but they have one additional super power: the can store and manage state.

 You create components by declaring a class that inherits from `rewx.Component`.
+The most basic Component just includes a `render` method.

 ```python
 from rewx import Component